Melt your brain with the hardest puzzles in the world.

 If you asked me about the most frustrating puzzle I’ve ever had to solve in my life, I’d probably say “That stupid water temple from The Legend of Zelda: Ocarina of Time.”
 If you asked someone who’s actually good at puzzles the same question, they might answer with one of these puzzles below.

 Although difficulty is a subjective term, we guarantee the challenges below will test every part of your mind to the max.
-Just as a reminder, each of these are really hard, and we recommend setting aside plenty of time to complete each without looking up answers online.
+Just as a reminder, each of these is really hard, and we recommend setting aside plenty of time to complete each without looking up answers online.

 XKCD’s “Blue Eyes.”